Alice in Borderland: Plot

 Ryohei Arisu is an apathetic young man who finds little meaning in his daily life, spending most of his time with friends Daikichi Karube, a responsible bar owner, and the carefree Chōta Segawa.
 Their mundane existence is shattered when mysterious fireworks transport them to a deserted, vegetation-choked version of Tokyo called the Borderlands, the land between life and death.
 There they meet Saori Shibuki, another stranded player who explains the brutal rules of this new world—participants must risk their lives in deadly games based on playing cards.
 Every player has a visa and the number of the playing card that they complete corresponds to how many days they have left on their visa until they must play the next game.
 For example, if a player competes a Five of Hearts difficulty game, five days will be added to their visas, meaning they have five more days without having to play another game.
 Once the five days are up and they haven't completed a game, they will be killed.

 Their first game, "Three of Clubs", tests their knowledge under threat of flames bursting from the floor, leaving Chota injured.
 As they navigate this dangerous new reality, the group faces increasingly perilous games.
 Arisu and Karube decide to enter another game to try and find a doctor to tend to Chota's injuries.
 The game, "Five of Spades", has players evade two armed taggers while trying to find a special door.
 Arisu and Karube barely make it out alive with the help of other players who become more prominent such as Yuzuha Usagi, Morizono Aguni, and Shuntarō Chishiya.
 In the group's next game, the devastating "Seven of Hearts", Karube, Chota and Shibuki make the ultimate sacrifice to ensure Arisu's survival.
 Emotionally shattered, Arisu eventually teams up with the resourceful climber Yuzuha Usagi from the game "Five of Spades".
 Together they seek the Beach, a player stronghold led by the eccentric "Mad Hatter" who believes collecting all game cards will grant freedom.

-The Beach's fragile order collapses when it becomes the arena for the "Ten of Hearts" game.
-Following its completion, the mysterious gamemasters reveal this was merely the first stage—now survivors must face even deadlier challenges against the powerful face card opponents to escape Borderland.
+The Beach's order collapses when it becomes the arena for the "Ten of Hearts" game.
+Following its completion, the mysterious Game Masters reveal this was only the first stage—now survivors must face even deadlier challenges against the powerful "Face Card" opponents to escape the Borderland.
 The revelation sets the stage for an even greater struggle for survival.